open-feature/action/README.md

 - **Git Mode**: When `against` is a local path or omitted entirely

 **Git Mode Behavior**:

 - If in a pull request context: Uses `$GITHUB_BASE_REF` (the PR's target branch)
 - If `base-branch` is provided: Uses the specified branch
 - Otherwise: Defaults to `main` branch

 ## Outputs

+The action outputs it's findings automatically in the summaries/pr-comments, but you may also retrieve them and do what you like with them.

 | Output | Description |
 |--------|-------------|